New feeding system transforms calf rearing at County Kerry dairy farm

 Transformula contains these ingredients in abundance along with antibodies, plant extracts and more to help fight the bad bugs that calf challenge calf health.
 Liz has noticed how healthy the calves are since she started feeding Transformula.
 “I can’t get over the difference, the calves are so content and much healthier.’’

-Once they finish on Transformula, the heifer calves are reared on Shine Once-A-Day, a lowheat, skim-based milk replacer which allows calves to be fed once daily, providing a very slow breakdown of protein.
+Once they finish on Transformula, the heifer calves are reared on Shine Original, a low heat, skim-based milk replacer which allows calves to be fed once daily, after 4 weeks, providing a very slow breakdown of protein.
 Calves are very content on this system, remaining healthy and thriving.
 “I love the consistency of the feed, the cow diet can have no affect when the calves are on a milk replacer,’’ says Liz.

 “We have used Transformula for a few years and are thrilled with the results, our calf buyer couldn’t get over the calves when we introduced it to the system,’’ says Liz.